fxhash/fxhash-package/packages/fxhash/README.md

 This package works as an alias for the `@fxhash/cli`, so that it can be called via `npx fxhash`

+> The usage of the CLI is totally optional for publishing art on the fx(hash) platform.
+> The CLI is only provides tools that should help you in the development process.

 ## Prerequisits

 - `node >= 18.0.0`